canvasxyz/canvas-docs/docs/tutorial/deploying-to-fly-io.md

 ## Deploying a Canvas frontend to Vercel

-Since this is a create-react-app application, it should be easy to deploy on the platform of your choice.
+Since the frontend we built is a create-react-app application, it should be easy to deploy on the platform of your choice.

-First, switch out localhost:8000 for the URL of a Canvas peer, in `src/index.js`.
-You can use the URL of your deployment earlier in this tutorial.
+First, in the <Canvas\> element in `src/index.js`, switch out localhost:8000 for the URL of a Canvas node.
+You can use the URL of your deployment on Fly.io above.

 Then run `vercel` from the application's root directory to build and deploy to the Vercel network.
 For production, use `vercel --prod` instead.